Michigan Moments – Vividly Explore The Amazing History of 132 Michigan Small Towns

 History of Three Rivers Michigan

-Step back in time to Three Rivers, Michigan at the start of the 20th century.
-This Michigan Moments episode brings you rare historic photos from 1908-1920 showing the devastating flood, thriving factories, and vibrant downtown life that defined Three Rivers Michigan history.
+Step back in time to Three Rivers, Michigan.
+This Michigan Moments episode brings you rare historic photos from 1908-1920 showing the devastating flood, thriving factories, and vibrant downtown life that defined Three Rivers, Michigan’s history.

 See how Fairbanks Morse, Sheffield Car Company, and the Lake Shore & Michigan Southern Depot fueled the town’s rise.
 Watch as small businesses like Balch & Haring Furniture offered everything from household goods to funeral services.